The Sagrada Familia basilica in Barcelona viewed through trees and palm fronds

 • Students must meet prerequisites for the courses they want to take.
 Students should plan closely with their academic advisers prior to participating in a semester or summer abroad program to best prepare for remaining major(s) and graduation requirements.

-• UPF Courses:
+• UPF course eligibility:

 • Strict minimum 3.0 GPA